-Read the Department of State’s Fact Sheet on Estonia for information on U.S. - Estonian relations.
+See the Department of State’s Fact Sheet on Estonia for information on U.S. - Estonian relations.

-HIV/AIDS RESTRICTIONS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Estonia.
+HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Estonia.

 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
-European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
+European governments are taking action to guard against terrorist attacks.
+However, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

-CRIME: Estonia is a relatively safe country, although petty crime in Tallinn’s Old Town is an ongoing concern.
+Crime: Estonia is a relatively safe country, although petty crime in Tallinn’s Old Town is an ongoing concern.

-Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence may contact the embassy for assistance.

 Arrest Notification: If you are arrested, you should ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-SPECIAL CIRCUMSTANCES: Estonia is part of the Eurozone and only euros are accepted.
+Special Circumstances: Estonia is part of the Eurozone and only euros are accepted.

-LGBTI RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Estonia.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Estonia.
 Estonian law prohibits discrimination on the basis of gender, sexual orientation, or other personal characteristics, and the government generally respects these prohibitions.
 While the law is not specific regarding the forms of sexual orientation and gender identity covered, in practice all are understood to be included.
 Despite this, many Estonian LGBTI activists report the authorities are unwilling to aggressively prosecute possible misdemeanors under laws involving incitement to hatred.

-Medical care in Estonia falls short of Western standards outside the larger cities such as Tallinn Tartu and Pärnu.
+Medical care in Estonia falls short of Western standards outside the larger cities such as Tallinn, Tartu, and Pärnu.
 Many medical professionals in Estonia are highly-trained, but some hospitals and clinics still suffer from a lack of equipment and resources.
 Many doctors speak at least some English.

 For more information, please see our medical insurance overseas page.